Philippines

 The Philippines is bounded by the South China Sea to the west, the Philippine Sea to the east, and the Celebes Sea to the south.
-It shares maritime borders with Taiwan to the north, Japan and the Korean Peninsula to the northeast, Palau to the east and southeast, Indonesia to the south, Malaysia to the southwest, Vietnam to the west, and China to the northwest.
+It shares maritime borders with Taiwan to the north, Japan to the northeast, Palau to southeast, Indonesia to the south, Malaysia to the southwest, Vietnam to the west, and China to the northwest.
 It has diverse ethnicities and a rich culture.
 Manila is the country's capital, and its most populated city is Quezon City.
 Both are within Metro Manila.

 Negritos, the archipelago's earliest inhabitants, were followed by waves of Austronesian peoples.
 The adoption of animism, Hinduism with Buddhist influence, and Islam established island-kingdoms.
-Extensive overseas trade with neighbors such as the late Tang or Song empire brought Chinese people to the archipelago as well, which would also gradually settle in and intermix over the centuries.
+Extensive overseas trade with neighbors such as the late Tang or Song empire brought Chinese people to the archipelago as well, who would also gradually settle in and intermix over the centuries.
 The arrival of the explorer Ferdinand Magellan marked the beginning of Spanish colonization.
 In 1543, Spanish explorer Ruy López de Villalobos named the archipelago las Islas Filipinas in honor of King Philip II.
 Catholicism became the dominant religion, and Manila became the western hub of trans-Pacific trade.
 Hispanic immigrants from Latin America and Iberia would also selectively colonize.
 The Philippine Revolution began in 1896, and became entwined with the 1898 Spanish–American War.
 Spain ceded the territory to the United States, and Filipino revolutionaries declared the First Philippine Republic.
 The ensuing Philippine–American War ended with the United States controlling the territory until the Japanese invasion of the islands during World War II.
 After the United States retook the Philippines from the Japanese, the Philippines became independent in 1946.
 Since then, the country notably experienced a period of martial law from 1972 to 1981 under the dictatorship of Ferdinand Marcos and his subsequent overthrow by the People Power Revolution in 1986, returning to democracy.

 The Philippines is an emerging market and a developing and newly industrialized country, whose economy is transitioning from being agricultural to service- and manufacturing-centered.
 It has a variety of natural resources and a globally-significant level of biodiversity.
-The country is also part of multiple international organizations and forums, mainly in ASEAN.
-Despite its fast economic growth, it continues to struggle with inequality, widespread corruption, and vulnerability to natural disasters due to its location within the Pacific Ring of Fire, and to the equator, making it prone to earthquakes, monsoon rains, and typhoons.
+The country is also part of multiple international organizations and forums, mainly in the Asia-Pacific region.
+Despite its fast economic growth, it continues to struggle with inequality, widespread corruption, and vulnerability to natural disasters due to its location both within the Pacific Ring of Fire and near the equator, making it prone to earthquakes, monsoon rains, and typhoons, to which the Philippines has built a resilience.